DesignDesign for neurodiversity

 Eliminate distractions

 Reducing unnecessary distractions is essential for neurodivergent users, who may have heightened sensitivities to certain stimuli.
-Elements such as excessive animations, autoplay videos, flashing graphics, and busy backgrounds can cause sensory overload and hinder their ability to focus on the desired content.
+Elements such as excessive animations, autoplay videos, flashing graphics, pop-up ads, and busy backgrounds can cause sensory overload and hinder their ability to focus on the desired content.

 Explain what will happen